energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/presentation-exchange.md

-Sample Exchange Definition to make Verifiable Presentation with Permanent Resident Card.
+Sample Exchange Definition for a presentation.

 Use case: The Holder is required to present an issued VC (PermanentResidentCard) to the Verifier.